joshrap67/LiteWeight/api/README.md

 ## Deployment

-Can't be bothered to do proper CI/CD at the moment considering the app is not used by anyone other than me, and also because I update it like once a year.
-The below steps can be followed to publish or the publish powershell script can be executed.
+There are currently two environments: Prod and Sandbox (dev).
+It is important to switch to the proper environment whenever deploying.
+Until I get the drive to do proper CI/CD, there are two powershell scripts that handle everything for deploying the API.

+If not using those scripts the commands below can be used assuming the current project is properly set.
+The examples below use prod as the project id.

 To deploy a new docker image to Google Cloud run the following commands in the root of the API directory (same hierarchy as the Dockerfile)